-This year, the Ashram will welcome you once again for exceptional one-day retreat programs.
+The Ashram welcomes you once again for an exceptional one-day spiritual retreat.

 Time & Location